giuliodondi/kOS-Shuttle_OPS1/README.md

 There are a few scripts you can run:
 - **ops1.ks** to setup a launch of the Shuttle from the launchpad according to specified mission parameters (read on to learn about mission setup).
 - **ops1_3a.ks** is an identical script with special parameters for Polar orbit launches from Vandenberg
-- **node.ks** a little manoeuvre node executor that I use to execute OMS burns in orbit, it takes care of the offset OMS thrust position (so it even works with a single OMS burn) and is compatible with nodes created with Principia

 # Setup